qv1ntv5/qv1ntv5.github.io/_posts/2025-06-09-BuildingOwnMalloc.md

 ---
 ### Defining the idea.

+In this section we will built a custom malloc() function with also a free() and later a garbage collector.
-Let's explain the code shown above.
-First, the central idea is we are implementing a custom memory allocator along with a free function which will allocate and deallocate memory from a static array wich will emulate a Heap.
+First, the central idea is that we are implementing a custom memory allocator along with a free function which will allocate and deallocate memory from a static array wich will emulate a Heap.

 <br>